Muay Thai Classes

 How Classes Are Run

-The Level 2 Muay Thai classes are 1 hour classes that include a brief warm up, and then proceed directly into technique instruction.
+Our Muay Thai classes are 1 hour that include a brief warm up, and then proceed directly into technique instruction.
 During instruction, you will work in pairs and practice the techniques that the coach has instructed.
 This gives the coach(s) the opportunity to walk around and assist, correct and help perfect your technique.
 The second portion of the class is pad work.
 You will either hold pads for your partner, or hit pads while your partner holds for you.
 When the class ends, you should feel exhausted, but awesome.
-The Level 2 classes are also appropriate for beginners.
+These classes are beginner friendly as well as a great review for seasoned Muay Thai students!

-Our Level 3 Muay Thai classes are intended for people with 6 months or more experience.
+Our Advanced Muay Thai classes are intended for people with 6 months or more experience.
 The class is designed to be minimal instruction.
 A hard Muay Thai warm up, followed by several rounds on either the Thai pads or heavy bag, followed by optional rounds of sparring.

 What to bring to your first class: